-Steel, brass, aluminum, or plastic subcomponents are often incorporated into overmolded rubber parts.
-These subcomponents are commonly termed inserts, as they are “inserted into the mold.”
-Typical metal inserts include screw machine parts, metal stampings, and powdered metal shapes.
+Steel, brass, aluminum, or plastic subcomponents are often incorporated into rubber over-molded parts.
+These subcomponents are commonly termed “inserts”, as they are inserted into the mold.
+Typical metal inserts include screw-machine parts, metal stampings, and powdered metal shapes.

-When designing rubber overmolded parts, keep in mind the following design principles:
+When designing rubber over-molded parts, keep in mind the following design principles:

 - Encapsulate as much of the surface of the insert in rubber as possible, with a minimum specified rubber thickness of 0.020 in (0.51 mm).
-This coverage helps to ensure maximum bonding and control flash formation.
+This coverage helps to ensure maximum bonding and controls flash formation.

 - Avoid shutting rubber flow off on vertical surfaces and provide proper lands (steps).